Save Tualatin Road

 Traffic counts (Vehicles per hour April/May 2024)

 Lam currently has a driveway that connects Leveton Drive straight to the parking lots on the north side of their campus, but the proposed site expansion would eliminate that driveway.
-This is unacceptable.
+This is the crux of the issue.
 Lam’s new site plan needs to include at least one usable driveway that connects their main parking lots directly to Leveton Drive.

 For months, we have been asking Lam's planners to modify their proposal: